jdrichardsappacad/react-2021/week-15/practices/05-react-redux-singleArticle/README.md

-# Recall finding information based on parameters
+# (Recall) Finding Information Based on Parameters

 In this short practice, you will apply the knowledge you have in order to complete the `SingleArticle` component.